xsmobi/redesign/README.md

 ![](http://i.imgur.com/5yBtZBW.jpg)

 ## Site search <sub>[back to top](#redesign-cms)</sub>
-Instant, relevant site searches!vUsers are very demanding when it comes to searches.
+Instant, relevant site searches!
+Users are very demanding when it comes to searches.
 Many site builders use their own search functions, which often disappoint users.
 Instead of reinventing the wheel, Redesign CMS takes its cues from one of the best search specialists, [Algolia](https://www.algolia.com/) ("Milliseconds matter, instant and relevant results from the first keystroke").
 This [site about vacation homes](http://www.deutschlandurlaub.mobi/hotel-pension-fewo/nordseewoge.html) uses Algolia search so customers can find houses or apartments instantly, while they type.

 ![](http://i.imgur.com/jBH6bcY.jpg)